Security-Onion-Solutions/securityonion-docs/grid.rst

 This page includes a few different EPS (events per second) measurements:

 - EPS (also shown as Production EPS) is how much a node is producing.
-This is taken from the number of events out in filebeat.
+This is taken from the number of events out in ref:`filebeat`.

 - Consumption EPS is how much a search node is consuming.